temporalio/documentation/docs/concepts/what-is-a-temporal-cluster.md

 ### Temporal Client connections

-A client's network access can be limited by using certificates issued by a specific Certificate Authority.
+A client's network access can be limited by using certificates issued by a specific Certificate Authority (CA).

 To restrict access to Temporal Cluster endpoints, use the `clientCAFiles` or `clientCAData` property and the `requireClientAuth` property.
 These properties can be specified in both the `internode` and `frontend` sections of the [mTLS configuration](/references/configuration#tls).